12 Top-Rated Tourist Attractions & Things to Do in Killarney

 1. Killarney National Park

-Killarney National Park is a little under 16 kilometers from Ross Castle, although the castle and its environs all form part of this national heritage site.
-There are smaller winding roads and cycle tracks to be explored if preferred.
+The park is found just under 16 kilometers from Ross Castle, although the castle and its environs all form part of this national heritage site.
+There are smaller winding roads and cycle tracks to be explored if you prefer to ditch the car for some exercise.
 Walking and cycling are some of the most popular things to do and some of the best ways to see the park.
 All routes afford spectacular views of Killarney's beautiful scenery.

-Also located within Killarney National Park, the Killarney House you see today started off as the stable block of the original early-18th-century manor house and was remodeled into the current residence in 1913.
+Also located within the park is the Killarney House & Gardens.
+The house you see today started off as the stable block of the original early-18th-century manor house and was remodeled into the current residence in 1913.
 A highlight of a visit is having the opportunity to wander the fully-restored gardens, as well as a number of the home's rooms.